With US Open trophy, my life is perfect: Flavia Pennetta

-Italy's Flavia Pennetta quits tennis after beating Vinci 7-6 (7/4), 6-2 for her maiden grand slam title
+Italy's Flavia Pennetta quits her international tennis career after beating Roberta Vinci 7-6 (7/4), 6-2 for her maiden grand slam title at the 2015 US Open

 New York: US Open champion Flavia Pennetta believes lifting a first grand slam title next to her childhood friend was the perfect way to end her career.